 A lot of people go to Jamaica.
 As countries go, Jamaica has a disproportionately large cultural impact on the world given its size.
 Jamaica relies heavily on tourism and has many resorts, but I haven’t been there yet.
 Here too, I’ve been invited to Jamaica, but the timing of the visit just didn’t work out.

 Saskatchewan and the US Virgin Islands really have nothing in common with each other save for one thing: Saskatchewan is the only Canadian province I have yet to visit and USVI is the only US territory I haven’t visited.
 Last March I finally got around to visiting my 50th US State: South Carolina.
 I’d like to visit both places, if for no other reason than I don’t have to say I’ve visited all but one province/territory.
-I visited the US Virgin Islands in June 2013 and Saskatchewan in June 2014.
+UPDATE I visited the US Virgin Islands in June 2013 and Saskatchewan in June 2014.

 What things are strangely missing from your travel resume?